 He has been the only non-English President of the prestigious UK Institution of Chemical Engineers (2007) in its history and that too in its Golden Jubilee year.

-He has been a member of the External Research Advisory Board of Microsoft (USA), Advisory Board of VTT (Finland), Corporate Innovation Board of Michelin (France), Advisory Board of Prime Minister’s National Research Foundation (Singapore), Corporate Innovation Board (Michelin), among others.
+He has been a member of the External Research Advisory Board of Microsoft (USA), Advisory Board of VTT (Finland), Corporate Innovation Board of Michelin (France), Advisory Board of Prime Minister’s National Research Foundation (Singapore), Advisory Board of Global Innovation Index (Geneva), OECD Advisory Board on Innovation for Inclusive Growth (Paris), WEF Global Agenda Council for emerging technologies (Switzerland), Board of Trustees of Medicine for Malaria Venture (Geneva), etc.

 He was a World Bank consultant for restructuring R & D institutions in several countries around the world, such as Indonesia, Croatia, Serbia, Vietnam, Turkey, Bangladesh and Sri Lanka.